jonjohnsonjr/docs/proposals/crd-versioning.md

 exercise the upgrade/downgrade of CRDs.
 It might make sense to define a min/max version for which one of these tests is valid, but for now let's assume a simple test that should be valid for any CRD version.

+TODO: We can probably just use go build tags to differentiate these tests.

 Since the complete list of versions is specified in the CRD Spec (`Versions []CustomResourceDefinitionVersion`), we can use that to drive these